 Swedish First Hill Expansion Project

-Swedish has committed for over a century to provide extraordinary care in the most healing environment to all those we serve.
+For more than a century, Swedish has committed to providing extraordinary care in the most healing environment to all those we serve.
 As part of our current approved First Hill Master Plan, which was developed in 2005 in collaboration with the City and the community, Swedish is preparing for the much-needed replacement of aging facilities at our First Hill campus.

 The new facilities will help us continue providing the best environment for our patients, families and caregivers.
 When completed, this transformative project will define the First Hill campus for the next 50-100 years.

 - Replace structures dating back as early as 1925